AmalPanickassery/Ubuntu_NAS_Security_Project/remediation/remediation_attack_1.md

 <img width="642" height="161" alt="image" src="https://github.com/user-attachments/assets/840bb57b-87f0-44a8-8337-0d3a6499a934" />

 - It is clear that the share is no longer visible without providing credentials.
-To test whether
+Hence the security risk has been remediated.